 What does the program offer?

-Participants will work in the peace and isolation of Banff Centre’s Leighton Artists Studios and consult on an individual basis with two faculty editors: Marni Jackson, award-winning journalist, author, and editor; and Tony Whittome, for many years an Editorial Director of Random House UK.
+Participants will work in the peace and isolation of Banff Centre’s Leighton Artists Studios and consult on an individual basis with three faculty editors: Marni Jackson, an award-winning journalist, author, and editor; Harley Rustad, an editor at The Walrus magazine and fellow of the Royal Geographical Society; and Tony Whittome, for many years an Editorial Director of Random House U.K.

-Prior to the start of the residency, writers will submit some 5,000 words from their projects.
+Prior to the start of the residency, writers will submit 5,000 to 10,000 words from their projects.
 Intensive editing, both conceptual and detailed, of these or other passages forms the foundation of the program, although longer texts can be discussed.

 During the program, participants will take part in twice-weekly, two-hour workshops under the guidance of the editors, where participants will critique and support each other’s work with detailed attention to texts of 20 pages or less per workshop.

 Writers will also have access to the Banff Centre Mountain Film and Book Festival, which attracts accomplished filmmakers and authors from around the world.

 Writers in all genres — fiction, nonfiction, poetry, essay, history, biography, and memoir — are encouraged to apply.
 We welcome all writers (emerging and established), from all backgrounds, as well as gender identities and expressions.

 Your program fee includes a single bedroom on the Banff Centre campus for the duration of your program.

 Get connected with other artists on campus and focus on your projects in a creative environment while we take care of the day-to-day essentials.

 Using a credit-based system to dine on campus, our flexible meal plans allow you to select meals according to your own needs during your stay.